 - 1. Compare and contrast the basic theoretical perspectives of sociology. - 2.
 Identify the various methodological approaches to the collection and analysis of data in sociology. - 3.
 Describe key concepts in sociology. - 4.
-Describe the empirical findings of various subfields of sociology. - 5.
+Describe the empirical findings of various subfields of sociology.

 Explain the complex links between individual experiences and broader institutional forces.

 Course Schedule: NOTE: For specific dates for this course's assignments and exams, please refer to the Calendar for this course on Brightspace when class begins.
-This is a general overview of our course.